video: Spag’s Gone for Good—The Real History of the Legend

-Steven D'Agostino, a native Worcester-area resident and contributor to GoLocal, provided his perspective and recollection of Spag's, which had been a Worcester fixture to so many -- and for so long
+Steven D'Agostino, a native Worcester-area resident and former contributor to GoLocal, provided his perspective and recollection of Spag's, which had been a Worcester fixture to so many -- and for so long

 "Founded in 1934 by Anthony "Spag" Borgatti, Spag's was a discount-retail icon," said D'Agostino.
 "Until big-box stores Home Depot and HQ arrived on the scene in the '90s, the motto was "Spag's - No Bags."
 People put their stuff in either their own bags or in empty cardboard boxes they found throughout the store.
 Until the big-box stores came along, Spag's also had no shopping carts, Sunday hours, and credit cards."